Hair loss (alopecia) and dandruff are common conditions which affect most people at some time in their lives.

 Depression expresses a lack of self-confidence and self-love as the result of resignation on life situations that we disagree with and which we do not want to confront.

-Other causes of alopecia
+Other Causes of Alopecia

-- hereditary hair loss – with age, this is the most frequent cause of baldness.
+It a natural condition which is caused by some combination of hormone levels, genetics, and the aging process.
+With age, this is the most frequent cause of baldness.
 About 80 million women and men in the U.S. experience this type of hair loss.
 It can start in your teenage years, however, it is more common to appear in adult men, with the likelihood increasing with age.

-- hypothyroidism – this condition occurs when your body produces too little thyroid hormone and may lead to fatigue, unexplained weight gain, depression, constipation, hair loss, and difficulty concentrating.
+This condition occurs when your body produces too little thyroid hormone and may lead to fatigue, unexplained weight gain, depression, constipation, hair loss, and difficulty concentrating.
 In addition, if this condition is left untreated, ultimately, it may result in iron anemia – another cause of alopecia.

 Dandruff, also known as seborrhea or seborrheic dermatitis, is a frequent chronic scalp condition marked by flaking of the skin on your scalp.
 The flakes are usually noticeable if they fall from your scalp onto your shoulders.
 More importantly, seborrhea gets worse during the winter and fall because of the dry air.